jeanCarloMachado/remember_random/README.md

 # Remember Random

-Remember random is a tool to notify you of text you mark to be remembered.
+A unix-like tool to notify you of text you mark to be remembered.
 Useful for wikis.

 Config example: